telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/custom-editor-outside-the-grid.md

 # Show Custom Editor Using the Selected Item outside the Grid

-The example below demonstrates how to use a custom editor outside Kendo UI Grid, which uses the currently selected item.
+The following example demonstrates how to use a custom editor outside Kendo UI Grid, which uses the currently selected item.

 ###### Example